 An open-source-based standard for integration is necessary

 Property owners often need to integrate other systems within a building to become data-driven.
 The BMS and its data aren’t always enough.
 Other IoT systems and applications are frequently implemented beyond the scope of building management systems.
 Building information management (BIM) is crucial.
-The need to create a digital twin of the building and effectively and flexibly develop applications based on all types of data is necessary for the industry to develop and reach tenants’ expectations.
+The industry must create a digital twin of the building and effectively and flexibly develop applications based on all types of data to develop and reach tenants’ expectations.

-Different open-source standards exist that will make it possible to achieve the above.
+Different open-source standards exist that will allow us to achieve the above.
 The most comprehensive standard is RealEstateCore.

 RealEstateCore is a standardized way of naming and categorizing real estate data, making it possible to compare the information of different buildings.
-Visualizing property data in formats like 3D models is possible.
+It also allows visualization of property data in formats like 3D models.
 Standardized communication from various technical real estate and external IT systems is enabled, creating opportunities for advanced data analysis, efficient application development, intelligent control, and building monitoring.

-In conclusion, the integration of IoT, AI, and sustainability initiatives is shaping the future of building management systems, leading to a smarter, more efficient, and environmentally friendly future.
+In conclusion, integrating IoT, AI, and sustainability initiatives is shaping the future of building management systems, leading to a smarter, more efficient, and environmentally friendly future.